Jagdambika Pal

-Jagdambika Pal (born 21 October 1950) is an Indian politician belonging to the Bharatiya Janata Party (BJP).
-He was the Chief Minister of Uttar Pradesh for 31 hours in 1998.
-He is also currently a member of the Lok Sabha since 2009.
-In the 15th Lok Sabha he represented the Indian National Congress, until he resigned on 7 March 2014.
+Jagdambika Pal (born 21 October 1950) is an Indian politician and advocate belonging to the Bharatiya Janata Party (BJP).
+He is currently serving as a member of the Lok Sabha representing the Domariyaganj constituency since 2009.
+Initially, he represented the Indian National Congress in the 15th Lok Sabha until his resignation on 7 March 2014, after which he joined the BJP and won subsequent elections.